 He said in his prepared remarks published Friday that the contracted workforce continues to have an important role in IC programs amid the threat of a government shutdown and changing contracting needs.

-Clapper noted that the President’s Daily Briefings is part of the drive for an open government, while IC ITE works to integrate all IT systems and networks into one cloud-based enterprise in order to streamline and secure operations.
+Clapper noted that the President’s Daily Intelligence Briefings are part of the drive for an open government, while IC ITE works to integrate all IT systems and networks into one cloud-based enterprise in order to streamline and secure operations.

 Cybersecurity continues to be the top national security threat and will need continued effort from both government and industry, he added.